 More Easy Breakfast Recipes

-If you try this cheesy egg-in-a-hole recipe be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this cheesy egg-in-a-hole recipe, be sure to leave a comment below!

 Cheesy Egg Toast Recipe (egg-in-a-hole)

 - 2 slices sandwich bread

 - 2.5 tablespoons butter or margarine , divided

 - ½ cup shredded cheddar cheese (about 2 ounces)